OpenGamma/OG-Platform/docs/og-analytics/worked-out-examples/worked-out-example-swaption-risk-usd.rst

 **Swaption Standard**

 The 5Yx5Y swaption with July 2014 USD curves.
 The results computed are

 * *par rate* of the underlying swap
 * *present value* of the swaption using SABR model
-* Different types of curve sensitivitires: point sensitivity, zero-coupon curves sensitivities and market quote sensitivities.
+* Different types of curve sensitivities: point sensitivity, zero-coupon curves sensitivities and market quote sensitivities.

-**Implied volatiity**

 **Market Quotes Sensitivities**

 The market quotes sensitivities are computed for the first swap (10Y) using the three curve providers.

 Using the standard curves, the sensitivity appears mainly on the forward LIBOR3M curve on the 10Y node.

-Using the IMM curve, the sensitivty appears on all the quarterly IMM dates swaps.
-This is expected as the swap are not overlapping and to obtain the 10Y rate wich is the most relevant for the the valuation, roughly 40 quarterly rates have to be composed.
-It is not suprising to see a sensitivity to all those rates.
+Using the IMM curve, the sensitivity appears on all the quarterly IMM dates swaps.
+This is expected as the swap are not overlapping and to obtain the 10Y rate which is the most relevant for the the valuation, roughly 40 quarterly rates have to be composed.
+It is not surprising to see a sensitivity to all those rates.

-**Parameters sensitivity**